INL/BlackLab/PLAN.md

 - [x] Make it possible to configure feature flags
 - [x] Run integration tests with both values of `integrateExternalFiles`
 - [ ] Figure out how to effectively run the same unit tests on multiple implementations of the same interface.
 [Using generics and inheritance?](https://stackoverflow.com/a/16237354)
-- [ ] Make it easier and more obvious how to configure BlackLab programmatically, instead of requiring config file(s) in specific locations. (improves testability, e.g. change feature flag for certain tests).<br>(OPTIONAL BUT RECOMMENDED)

 ## Incorporate all information into the Lucene index